zeromq/czmq/bindings/jni/README.md

 3. In this project, open a console in bindings/jni/msvc/vs2010 and run the build.bat batch file.

 The resulting libraries (czmqjni.dll, czmqjni.lib) are created in bindings/jni/msvc/bin.

+## Building the gradle wrapper (for maintainers)

+The gradle wrapper is a tool that allows to use gradle on multiple platforms without installing it beforehand.
+As maintainers make sure you have gradle installed.
+Then just run

+    gradle wrapper

+Now commit all generated files to the project.
+Users will now be able to call the gradle wrapper which will install gradle for them.

 ## Using the JNI API